PramitDutta1999/Self-Organizing-Map/README.md

-# Self-Organizing-Map
+# Fraud Detection
-We will predict fraud credit card application
+We will predict fraud credit card application using Self Organizing map